ChapResearch/NASA/Website/README.txt

 		      It is transferred to the deployment directory before deployment.

 	Viewer - the end-user statistical/data viewer web software is kept here

+INTERACTING WITH GOOGLE FIREBASE STORAGE

+- install gsutils (will install a lot):

+  	  $ sudo apt-get install google-cloud-sdk

+- login to google cloud (doesn't matter if you're already logged in to firebase)

+  	  $ gcloud auth login

+- set the project name

+      	  $ gcloud config set project nasa-7a363

+- then you can use gsutil, for example:

+       	  $ gsutil cp season.xml gs://nasa-7a363.appspot.com/NASA/Season/testSeason.xml